Waltermixxx/smartportsd-nano-shield/README.md

 # smartport-nano-shield with 20pin IDC

-This is a custom PCB to run the SmartportSD FAT code from Katherine Stark (based on the work of Robert Justice and Andrea Ottaviani) allowing you to connect a 32MB ProDOS partition to your SmartPort enabled Apple II (IIc, IIc+, IIgs).
+This is a custom PCB from DJTERSTEEGC, with an IDC connector to run the SmartportSD FAT code from Katherine Stark (based on the work of Robert Justice and Andrea Ottaviani) allowing you to connect a 32MB ProDOS partition to your SmartPort enabled Apple II (IIc, IIc+, IIgs).
 Yes, it works with Total Replay.

 Katherine's original repo is at https://gitlab.com/nyankat/smartportsd

-I have a fork at https://gitlab.com/tersteeg/smartportsd that adds support for the four LED's in this design that show you the currently active partition.
+this is forked from  https://gitlab.com/tersteeg/smartportsd that adds support for the four LED's in this design that show you the currently active partition.

 All components can be sourced from the usual low cost China based vendors for a total build cost of around $10.
 Please see the assembly page for more details.